Ngnghm/ngnghm.github.io/_src/posts/1111-11-11-chapter-2-transience.md

 to competing providers who are held individually liable in case of failure, and aren't granted monopolies by a centralized privilege-doling entity.

-Now, after Ngnghm made this painful first hoof experience of the persistence failure of Human computer systems, he started investigating how Human computer systems implemented persistence, or failed to.
+Now, after Ann made this painful first hoof experience of the persistence failure of Human computer systems, she started investigating how Human computer systems implemented persistence, or failed to.
-And he discovered to his dismay that beneath the [veneer of persistence](http://www.www.loper-os.org/?p=448), there was transience at every level he was looking at — not just transience, but [fractal transience](http://rationalwiki.org/wiki/Fractal_wrongness): this fundamental design difference between Human and Houyhnhnm computing systems is observable at every level of these systems.
+And she discovered to her dismay that beneath the [veneer of persistence](http://www.www.loper-os.org/?p=448), there was transience at every level she was looking at — not just transience, but [fractal transience](http://rationalwiki.org/wiki/Fractal_wrongness): this fundamental design difference between Human and Houyhnhnm computing systems is observable at every level of these systems.